inversoft/restify/README.md

 $ export PATH=$PATH:~/savant/current/bin/
 ```

-Perform an integration build of the project by running:
+Then, perform an integration build of the project by running:
 ```bash
 $ sb int
 ```